MicrosoftDocs/quantum-docs/articles/user-guide/machines/noise-simulator.md

     }
 }
 ```
-5. Run `DumpBellPair` operation using the stabilizer noise simulator.
-For simplicity, let's consider a quantum register of 4 qubits.
+5. Run the `DumpBellPair` operation using the stabilizer noise simulator.
+For simplicity, use a quantum register of four qubits.

 ```python
 from NoisySimulation import DumpBellPair